 - In the next step, we need to prepare how our email will be processed.
 For the To field, enter in an email address, this is the destination email address, assuming your printer has one, you can try or send to yourself and see.

 - Type in a subject and email body.
-And for the attachment, we want to attach the PDF file, so you need to click the plus icon on the right edge of the Attachment field and select the file option from there
+And for the attachment, we want to attach the PDF file, please note you can also choose to attach a JPEG or PNG file, so you need to click the plus icon on the right edge of the Attachment field and select the file option from there

 - Click the Send test Email by Zapier and wait a few minutes to receive the email.
 You should receive a successful screen as shown